 One thing stands between you and your coveted university music school admission: the audition.
 When you prepare, two things are key: learning the material inside and out and building your confidence.
 The process can be intimidating, but don't let it shake you.
 You can ace your audition!

 Every music school has its own requirements for auditions, and it is absolutely imperative that you learn the requirements front to back.
 These requirements will tell you important things about your audition, such as how long your performance should be and whether there are music or genre requirements you have to meet.

 Also, pay attention to whether or not your audition will take place in front of the judges or if you will be behind a screen.
 This information will be important as you decide how to dress for your big day.

 Prepare Your Music

-Not only will this give you a chance to get some valuable feedback, but it will help you get used to playing in front of a crowd.
+Not only will this give you a chance to get some valuable feedback, but it will help you feel more at ease playing in front of a crowd on your own.
 The confidence you gain in these dry runs will serve you well during your real audition.

 Don't stay up all night practicing before your music audition.
 Going in with a well-rested mind will be much more beneficial to you.

-Don't second guess your preparation or choices once you are in the music audition location.
+Finally, don't second guess your preparation or choices once you are in the music audition location.
 You can't change any of those things now.
 Get out there and play your best, and be confident while doing it.